roshan-abady/snowloader-app/README.md

 1. Drag and drop the CSV or Excel file you want to load into Snowflake, or select it using the "Browse files" button.
 2. Modify the table name and click the "Upload to Snowflake" button.
-3. If the table name already exists, you'll be prompted to choose whether to overwrite the table or update the table name.
+3. Modify the table name if prompted that the table name already exists.
 ![Alt text](image.png)

 ## License